gborough/fred/README.md

 Caveats:

-- Due to lack of version information from FRED, official API additions and deprecations announcements tracked in CHANGES is on best-effor basis
+- Due to lack of version information from FRED, official API additions and deprecations announcements tracked in CHANGES are on best-effort basis

 - Maps Shape File query appears to be defunct